arduino-bubble-sort

 Sorting a vector with Arduino and Bubble Sort algorithm

-Sorting vectors is a frequent need in computer science and a task that, in general, can consume large amounts of memory and processor time.
+Sorting arrays is a frequent need in computer science and a task that, in general, can consume large amounts of memory and processor time.

-For this reason, choosing an efficient sorting algorithm is an important need to improve the speed of our programs.
+For this reason, choosing an efficient sorting algorithm is an important necessity to improve the speed of our programs.

-In this post we are going to implement the Bubble Sort algorithm to sort a vector in ascending and descending order.
+In this post, we are going to implement the Bubble Sort algorithm (bubble method) to sort an array in ascending and descending order.

-The Bubble Sort algorithm is one of the simplest and best-known methods for sorting a vector.
-It is often used as an example in programming courses, which is why its implementation is very common.
+The Bubble Sort algorithm is one of the simplest and most well-known methods for sorting an array.
+It is frequently used as an example in programming courses, which is why its implementation is very common.

-However, Bubble Sort is an inefficient algorithm that involves traversing the N-sized sample of size N. This translates to an order of complexity of O(n^2), making it impractical except for samples with a very small number of elements.
+However, Bubble Sort is an inefficient algorithm that involves traversing the sample of size N, N times.
+This translates to a complexity order of O(n^2), making it impractical except for samples with a very small number of elements.

 In the next post, we will implement the QuickSort algorithm, a much more efficient sorting algorithm, and compare the results with those obtained using Bubble Sort.

-For the Bubble Sort test, we will try two samples with unordered numbers from 1 to 100 and 1 to 500, on an Arduino Nano with 16Mhz.
+For the Bubble Sort test, we are going to try two samples with numbers from 1 to 100 and 1 to 500 in a random order, on a 16MHz Arduino Nano.

-Below is the implementation of the Bubble Sort algorithm in ascending and descending order.
+Below is the implementation of the ascending and descending Bubble Sort algorithm.

 int values100[] = { 3, 53, 70, 56, 18, 85, 27, 14, 37, 94, 9, 55, 40, 60, 52, 61, 15, 65, 13, 8, 57, 97, 69, 4, 35, 82, 22, 73, 59, 68, 78, 24, 21, 36, 71, 80, 74, 39, 17, 12, 29, 76, 49, 51, 30, 90, 88, 2, 84, 50, 62, 28, 77, 43, 5, 16, 58, 26, 32, 34, 1, 75, 66, 95, 38, 89, 67, 87, 100, 54, 92, 81, 25, 83, 46, 33, 23, 45, 96, 99, 79, 48, 11, 31, 7, 6, 19, 91, 93, 44, 47, 98, 86, 41, 63, 20, 72, 10, 42, 64 };